Optimal rounding under integer constraints: Algorithms for optimal rounding under integer constraints

+We first exhibit a sorting-based algorithm which exploits the structure of the problem, in particular the sum constraint, to compute an optimal solution in $O(N\log N)$ time.
+Given the structure of the objective function in Problem \ref{problem:1}, the idea is to optimize term by term, controlling for the constraint at each step.

 We start by rounding all components downwards and compute the constraint shortfall $I= \sum_{i=1}^N (x_i-m_i)\leq N$.
 If $I=0$ this means $x$ is already integer valued so one does not need to proceed further.
 If $I\geq 1$ we need to round upwards exactly $I$ components to meet the constraint.
-To choose these components optimally, we \begin{enumerate} \item sort the indices according to decreasing values of fractional part $x_i-\flr(x_i)=x_i-m_i$. \item sort indices with equal fractional part in decreasing order of their integer part $\flr(x_i)$. \item In the last step, we proceed to round upwards the first $I$ components sorted in this order. \end{enumerate} Steps 1) and 2) may be done using a QuickSort algorithm \cite{hoare62}.
+To choose these components optimally, we \begin{enumerate} \item sort the indices according to decreasing values of fractional part $x_i-\lfloor x_i\rfloor=x_i-m_i$. \item For a block of equal fractional parts \(t\), order the indices by decreasing integer part when \(t<1/2\), by increasing integer part when \(t>1/2\), and arbitrarily when \(t=1/2\). \item In the last step, we proceed to round upwards the first $I$ components sorted in this order. \end{enumerate} Steps 1) and 2) may be done using a QuickSort algorithm \cite{hoare62}.

-This yields a polynomial algorithm for solving the optimal rounding problem: 1cm
+This yields an algorithm for solving the optimal rounding problem:

 {\bf Optimal rounding under integer constraints ({\sc ORIC}):}